Newborn Screening

-The Newborn Screening reports the lab test results the following way for the type of test being performed.
+The Newborn Screening reports the lab test results the following ways for the type of test being performed.

 Congenital Adrenal Hyperplasia (CAH)

-17-OH-Progesterone results are reported normal or abnormal.
-The health care provider is contacted regarding abnormal results.
-A repeat blood spot specimen is requested to be submitted to the NCSLPH.
-If there is no response within 14 days, a certified letter is sent to the parents.
+17-OH-Progesterone results are reported normal, borderline or abnormal.
+For borderline results, a repeat filter paper specimen is requested.
+The health care provider is contacted regarding abnormal results by confirmation mail.
+A repeat blood spot specimen is also requested to be submitted to the NCSLPH.
 Insufficient or unsatisfactory specimens: A letter is sent to the health care provider requesting a repeat specimen.
-If there is no response in 14 days, a certified letter is sent to the mother.

 Sickle Cell Disease

 Sickle cell results are reported as normal if no abnormal hemoglobin is detected.
-Heterozygote S, C, E or O results are reported as trait, and a letter is sent to both the health care provider and the parents.
+Heterozygote S, C, or E results are reported as trait, and a letter is sent to the health care provider.
 Homozygote S,C, SC, E or F results are reported abnormal to the physician by the Division of Women's and Children's Health and appropriate follow up is requested.
 This may include additional testing on whole blood samples from the infant and the biological parents.
 Insufficient or unsatisfactory specimens: A letter is sent to the health care provider requesting a repeat specimen.
-If there is no response in 14 days, a certified letter is sent to the mother.

 Tandem Mass Spectrometry